Shiirroo/StreamDeck-RiotAPI/README.md

 # Change Log

+### Version 0.16 is out!
+Added several HTML versions for each different action
+    1. League of Legends
+     6. Spectate Game
+           ( View the players in Game and what stats they have )

 ### Version 0.11 is out!
 - Added Property Inspector with multiple UI elements
     1. League of Legends